SARA IS DELIVERING FOR SEATTLE.

-Seattle City Council President Sara Nelson has officially announced her re-election campaign for at-large City Council Position 9, highlighting the progress Seattle has made under her leadership and the work still needed to make the city safe, livable, and prosperous for everyone.
+Seattle, WA — Today, Seattle City Council President Sara Nelson today officially announced her re-election campaign for at-large City Council Position 9, highlighting the progress Seattle has made under her leadership and the work still needed to make the city safe, livable, and prosperous for everyone.

 "When I took office, public confidence in the City Council was at an all-time low.
-Years of performative, hyper-ideological decisions had pushed Seattle in the wrong direction on public safety—leading to rising crime, street disorder, and encampments taking over our public spaces," said Nelson.
+Years of performative, ideological decisions had pushed Seattle in the wrong direction on public safety – leading to rising crime, street disorder, and inhumane encampments taking over our public spaces," said Nelson.

-Nelson added, "We still have a long way to go, but after three years of collective hard work, our city is turning a corner.
+Nelson added, "We still have a long way to go, but after three years of collective hard work and a new Council, our city is turning a corner.
 I’m running to keep my promise to voters and continue the progress they’ve demanded."

 FROM CRISIS TO PROGRESS

-Since taking office, Nelson has championed pragmatic, compassionate solutions to Seattle’s toughest challenges:
+Since taking office, Nelson has championed common-sense, compassionate solutions to Seattle’s toughest challenges:

-• Homelessness: The fentanyl crisis is deeply linked to crime and chronic homelessness.
+Homelessness: Exacerbating the shortage of affordable housing, the fentanyl crisis is deeply linked to crime and chronic homelessness.
 Under Nelson’s leadership, Seattle has increased access to on-demand, recovery-based drug treatment services and directed record-breaking investments into affordable housing and expanded shelter options like tiny homes.

-• Building on Seattle’s Strengths: Nelson believes that arts, culture, and small businesses are critical to Seattle’s recovery and long-term vitality.
-A champion for minority-owned businesses, she relaunched the Storefront Repair Fund, secured funding to save the Seattle Channel, and established the city’s first Film Commission to boost creative industries and create local jobs.
+Building on Seattle’s Strengths: Nelson believes that arts, culture, and small businesses are critical to Seattle’s recovery and long-term vitality.
+A champion for minority-owned businesses, she launched and maintained the Storefront Repair Fund, secured funding to save the Seattle Channel, and established the city’s new Film Commission to boost creative industries and create local jobs.

 "Seattle isn’t where it needs to be yet, but we’ve come a long way," said Nelson.
 "We’ve shifted from failed policies to approaches that are starting to work, and I’m committed to seeing those efforts through."